Are You Getting the Best Ideas in the Room?

 That’s what energetic safety unlocks.

-What Makes This Possible: Trust at Three Levels
+What Makes This Possible: Trust

 People need to trust it’s safe to speak up and bring thinking that isn’t finished yet.
-They need to trust that honest feedback — given and received — won’t be stored and used against them later.
+They need to trust that honest feedback, given and received, won’t be stored and used against them later.
 And they need to trust the direction enough to invest fully, not hold something back for when the strategy changes again.

 Those three things together.
-Not two of them.
-All three.
+Not two of them, all three.

 Without them, you might get a team that speaks up but doesn’t invest.
 Or invests but won’t challenge.
 Or does both, but only on the work they think will survive the next pivot.
 You end up with people giving you seventy percent because that’s all that’s safe to give.